neondatabase/website/content/docs/extensions/postgis.md

 | Main St & 3rd Ave  |
 ```

-`ST_DWithin` is a function that returns true if the distance between two points is less than or equal to the specified distance (when used with geography type, the unit is meters).
+The `ST_DWithin` function returns true if the distance between two points is less than or equal to the specified distance (when used with the `GEOGRAPHY` type, the unit is meters).

 ## Spatial data types

 PostGIS extends PostgreSQL's data types to handle spatial data.
 The primary spatial types are:

 - **GEOMETRY**: A flexible type for spatial data, supporting various shapes.
 It models shapes in the cartesian coordinate plane.
-Each `geometry` value is also associated with a spatial reference system (SRS), which defines the coordinate system and units of measurement.
+Each `GEOMETRY` value is also associated with a spatial reference system (SRS), which defines the coordinate system and units of measurement.
 - **GEOGRAPHY**: Specifically designed for large-scale spatial operations on the Earth's surface, factoring in the Earth's curvature.
-The coordinates for a `geography` shape are specified in degrees of latitude and longitude.
+The coordinates for a `GEOGRAPHY` shape are specified in degrees of latitude and longitude.

 The actual shapes are stored as a set of coordinates.
 For example, a point is stored as a pair of coordinates, a line as a set of points, and a polygon as a set of lines.